saramadani/evaluation-test-AI-level-02/README.md

 3. Plotting the Loss and Accuracy curve.
 4. Evaluating the model and predicting the output class of a test Object.
 5. Plotting the confusion matrix for your result.

+**Don't forget to ensure good code quality(comment your code, respect indentation, make your code clear and coherent..)**